Pregnant woman among 6 killed in Indianapolis "mass murder"

 Police had been originally dispatched to the nearby 3300 block of E. 36th Street around 3:45 a.m., WTTV said, where a juvenile was found with a gunshot wound.
 Police said that he was hospitalized and is expected to survive.

+An investigation into the shooting is ongoing.
+The Associated Press said Sunday night that no suspects were in custody.

 "... what we saw this morning was a different kind of evil.
-What happened this morning, based on the evidence that's been gathered so far, was mass murder," Taylor said at Sunday's news conference.
+What happened this morning, based on the evidence that's been gathered so far, was mass murder," Taylor said Sunday.
 "More than that, we believe it was not random."

-Police said this was a targeted attack.
-An investigation into the shooting is ongoing.
-The Associated Press said Sunday night that no suspects were in custody.

 Late Sunday, the Marion County coroner released the names of the victims, ranging in age from 13 to 42, plus the unborn child.